End-to-end Neural Network Based Quadcopter control: Methodology

-Where $\mb{g}= [0, 0, g]^T$ is the gravitational acceleration, $I$ is the moment of inertia matrix given by $\text{diag}(I_x,I_y,I_z)$, $\omega_{min}$ and $\omega_{max}$ are the minimum and maximum propeller rpm limits and $\tau$ is the first order delay parameter of the actuator model.
-Furthermore, $R(\mb{\lambda})$ is the rotation matrix that describes the orientation of the body frame and $Q(\mb{\lambda})$ denotes a transformation between angular velocities and Euler angles. $\mb{F} = [F_x, F_y, F_z]^T$ is the specific force acting on the quadcopter in the body frame which we model as a function of the body velocities and the propeller RPMs using a thrust and drag model based on \cite{Svacha2017ImprovingQT}:
+and $Q(\mb{\lambda})$ denotes a transformation between angular velocities and Euler angles. $\mb{F} = [F_x, F_y, F_z]^T$ is the specific force acting on the quadcopter in the body frame which we model as a function of the body velocities and the propeller RPMs using a thrust and drag model based on \cite{Svacha2017ImprovingQT}:

 Similarly, $\mb{M}=[M_x, M_y, M_z]^T$ is the moment acting on the quadcopter which we model with the following equations: